 Universities and schools

 Most of the institutions offering journalism courses are in Metro Manila, albeit there is a growth in the number of schools offering mass communication and journalism courses outside the capital region.
-The Metro-based schools include the Journalism Department of the University of the Philippines, awarded with the "Center of Excellence" recognition by the Philippine Commission on Higher Education (CHEd), and the University of Santo Tomas (UST), which has the longest running journalism programme in the country.
+The Metro-based schools include the Journalism Department of the University of the Philippines, awarded with the ‘Center of Excellence’ recognition by the Philippine Commission on Higher Education (CHEd), and University of Sto.
+Tomas (UST), which has the longest running journalism programme in the country.
 The largest state university in the country, the Polytechnic University of the Philippines (PUP), also has a journalism programme based in Metro Manila.
-Both UST and PUP were awarded with the "Center of Development" recognition.
+Both UST and PUP were awarded with the ‘Center of Development’ recognition.
 Outside Metro Manila, one of the most notable journalism schools is the Silliman University, the first journalism school to be established outside the capital region.

-Although the number of communication and journalism schools increased dramatically since the 1970s, there are only 18 institutions offering degree programmes specific to journalism as of 2006 (Commission on Higher Education, 2005).
-Many courses deal with communication in general, with journalism as a specialisation.
+Although the number of communication and journalism schools increased drastically since the 1970s, there are only 18 institutions offering degree programmes specific to journalism as of 2006 (Commission on Higher Education, 2005).
+Many courses deal with communication in general, with journalism as a specialization.

 Although the CHEd specifies that journalism faculty should have at least a master’s degree and at least five years of journalism experience, this is not always the case in many institutions.
-Tuazon (2006, cited by Chua, 2006) said that only a fifth of journalism educators have work experience, while some have an educational background that is only tangential to journalism.
-Teodoro (2006, cited by Gapasin et al, 2006) noted that "a closer look at the qualifications of the teachers reveal that some come from disciplines that are not even remotely connected to journalism or communication" (p 106).
+Tuazon (2006, cited by Chua, 2006) said that only a fifth of journalism educators have work experience, while some have an educational background that is not only tangential to journalism.
+Teodoro (2006, cited by Gapasin et al., 2006) noted that ‘a closer look at the qualifications of the teachers reveal that some come from disciplines that are not even remotely connected to journalism or communication’ (p.106).

 Another dilemma lies on the contradiction in the role of the journalism educator: should they cater to the demands of the industry or should they focus on the standards of academic work?
 This contradiction, which is often resolved in favor of the industry-centered perspective, is the reason there are many journalism departments or institutions with a few number of PhD holders as faculty or without a strong academic research tradition.
 While many practitioners see nothing wrong with this situation, several scholars have recently called for a journalism education tradition that aims to prepare students for ushering or coping with disruptions in the field (technological, economic, and epistemological disruptions) instead of simply reproducing current industry standards (Folkerts, Lemann, and Hamilton, 2013; Hirst, 2010; Mensing, 2010).

-Despite so much scholarly and professional interest in technological disruptions as drivers of change in the field, trends like big data journalism and algorithmisation of newswork (as journalism becomes increasingly influenced by computer algorithms based on user behavior or preferences) appear to be remotely considered in journalism curricula of most institutions.
+Despite so much scholarly and professional interest in technological disruptions as drivers of change in the field, trends like big data journalism and algorithmisation of newswork (as journalism as a practice becomes increasingly influenced by computer algorithms based on user behavior or preferences) appear to be remotely considered in journalism curricula of most institutions.
 This is probably because such trends have yet to manifest in significant levels in Philippine newswork.
 Moreover, especially in schools outside Metro Manila, the quality, inadequacy or lack of facilities and equipment for digital reporting hinders educators and institutions from keeping pace with emerging standards.
-This begs for empirical research on how the pervasiveness of social media and other digital trends are accommodated into journalism curricula, and what meso- and macro-factors influence this.
+This begs for empirical research on how the pervasiveness of social media and other digital trends are accommodated into journalism curricula, and what messo and macro factors influence this.